-The data centre industry continues its relentless march forward, with two new data centres in Europe to be added to the pile of official openings we’ve had in the rapidly expanding market.
+The data center industry continues its relentless march forward, with two new data centers in Europe to be added to the pile of official openings we've had in the rapidly expanding market.

-OVH has opened a data centre in London, while Rackspace has opened its first data centre in Frankfurt.
+OVH has opened a data center in London, while Rackspace has opened its first data center in Frankfurt.

-In OVH’s case, this announcement marks the fifth data centre the company has opened this year after Australia, Singapore, Poland and Germany, as it continues to aggressively expand its global presence.
+In OVH's case, this announcement marks the fifth data center the company has opened this year after Australia, Singapore, Poland and Germany, as it continues to aggressively expand its global presence.

 “This marks a significant step forward for OVH in supporting UK customers with a local dedicated gateway into our worldwide network.
 We are offering low latency, guaranteed bandwidth and enhanced DDoS protection for all of our customers,” says Hiren Parekh, OVH director of cloud for EMEA.

-The company says the choice of London for its new data centre was an interesting one with Brexit looming as there was a lot of concern that data centre and cloud operators would head for Europe.
+The company says the choice of London for its new data center was an interesting one with Brexit looming as there was a lot of concern that data center and cloud operators would head for Europe.

 However, OVH asserts this is not the case - IBM opened two new facilities in the city just last week while other cloud hosting companies are also building out their UK presence.